What’s in a meal?

 At that time, I was in charge of an asset-based Neighborhoods Initiative at a nonprofit called SCOPE in Sarasota, FL (my home state).
 Fresh out of college, but already experienced in a variety of group processes via my hankering for immersing myself in political, labor and intentional community organizing efforts, I had been exposed through SCOPE to even more methods for sparking both big-picture social change and healthy relating, decision-making and living in individuals, groups and organizations.

-I had found myself intrigued but unsatisfied with the approaches I had encountered so far–from your usual Robert’s Rules of Order and agenda-based meeting (used by most organizations and by many neighborhood associations) to more nontraditional styles likeopenspace Peter Block’s Small Group conversations, Open Space, World Cafe and others.
+I had found myself intrigued but unsatisfied with the approaches I had encountered so far–from your usual Robert’s Rules of Order and agenda-based meeting (used by most organizations and by many neighborhood associations) to more nontraditional styles like Peter Block’s Small Group conversations, Open Space, World Cafe and others.
 I had seen, and oftentimes helped design and host, many such gatherings… and while some were effective in certain contexts, definitely valuable, and resonated with my own inside-out philosophy, I still sensed something missing–especially in the context of neighborhoods and community.

 I noticed that most often, people coming from both neighborhoods and organizations who wanted to “engage” citizens in neighborhoods would hold meetings.
 Yet, the people seemed to always attend only represented a small segment of the community–usually older residents, or those with a specific personal or organizational agenda.
 I rarely saw young people, parents, or people who generally weren’t used to their voice being heard in these meetings.